open-amt-cloud-toolkit/docs/docs/Deployment/Database/nosql.md

 1. Open the `.env` file.

-2. Add a new environment variable for MPS.
+2. Add a new environment variable in the MPS section.

     ``` hl_lines="5"
     ...